petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/creating-notification-templates.md

    ![Click the Add button and select Email.](./creating-notification-templates/images/01.png)

    You can use object field references to populate messages dynamically with entry data.
 In the template designer, go to the *Definition of Terms* section and use the *Entity* drop-down menu to select an object definition.
-Copy and paste a field reference term into the desired template field.
+Copy and paste field reference terms into the desired template fields.
 You can only reference fields for entries directly involved in the object's action.
+See [Definition of Terms Reference](#definition-of-terms-reference) for more information.

    ![Search entities to add references to supported fields.](./creating-notification-templates/images/02.png)